sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 There will be a few different types of live events:

-* Introduction session: This will happen only on the first day.
+* Introduction Session: This will happen only on the first day.
 It'll be a chance for all of us to see each other's faces, get to know each other, ask questions about the syllabus, etc.
-* Group sessions: **TBA** <!-- todo --> This is a chance for you to talk to your groupmates about whatever you're struggling with, and if there are things you're all struggling on together, I'll be there to chime in and help.
-* Problem sessions: Elizabeth and Cinea will host problem sessions at various times throughout the week.
+* Problem Sessions: Me, Elizabeth and Cinea will host problem sessions at various times throughout the week.
 These are opportunities for you to work on math together with your classmates, and Elizabeth and Cinea can help out if needed.
-* Sunny's office hours: I'll have some office hours throughout the week for you to stop by and ask me for help with whatever you need.
+* Sunny's Office Hours: I'll have some office hours at some fixed times throughout the week, and you can email me to request additional times to meet.
-* Cinea's office hours: You can email Cinea during the day to ask her that you'd like to meet.
+* Cinea's Office Hours: You can email Cinea during the day to ask her that you'd like to meet.

 I *strongly* encourage you to attend as many of these live events as you can, and to set up synchronous study sessions with your classmates on your own as well.
-It can be easy to feel isolated during this era of quarantines and social distancing, but, despite the vast distances that may separate us, you do have access to a community: me, Elizabeth, Cinea, and all of your classmates.
-Taking advantage of this will help you feel less isolated, and also help your learning.
+Having access to a learning community can be very valuable for your learning.
+Learning communities don't develop online as easily as they do in person; you have to be proactive, make an effort to show up, reach out, and so forth.

 ## Assessment